adam-berlak/REL-Studios-Music-Robot/[1]-Music-Theory-Library/README.md

-# REL STUDIOS - pyMusicTheory Guide
+# REL STUDIOS - RELMusicTheory Guide

 ## 1. About this project: